<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Keep spoils at least two feet back from the edge of a trench.

-• Make sure all trenches are inspected by a competent person prior to workers entering the trench and after any hazard-increasing event such as a rainstorm, vibrations or excessive surcharge loads.
+• Make sure all trenches are inspected by a competent person before workers entering the trench and after any hazard-increasing event such as a rainstorm, vibrations or excessive surcharge loads.

 Hazard Communication at the Job Site

-Hazards associated with the chemicals on the job site must be clearly communicated.
+Hazards associated with the chemicals on the job site must be communicated.
 Because work sites can be rapidly changing environments, hazard communication may be delayed or forgotten.
-As result hazardous chemicals cause chemical burns, respiratory problems, fires and explosions.
+As a result hazardous chemicals cause chemical burns, respiratory problems, fires, and explosions.

 Hazard Communication Solutions:

-• Make creating hazardous material labels fast, easy and convenient by having a label printer such as a DuraLabel TORO on the job site.
+• Make creating hazardous material labels fast, easy and convenient by having a label printer that offers countless label solutions, such as a DuraLabel TORO.
 When labeling can be done quickly and easily, it is more likely to be done.

 • Train employees on how to read, and follow the instructions of the MSDS.